javierip/parallel-processing-teaching-toolkit/04-GPU-accelerators/01-cuda/06-cuda-cmake-project/README.md

 ## About this example

-This example shows the reation of a CUDA project that contains multiple archives.
+This example shows how to build a CUDA project that contains multiple archives.

 ## Requirements